jfecher/ante-website/content/docs/language.md

 This example can be confusing at first - how can we always return an integer representing the number of GiveInt calls if our function says it returns some type `a`?
-Lets work this out step by step to see how it expands:
+Let's work this out step by step to see how it expands:

 ```ante